windingtree/org.id-sdk/README.md

 # org.id-sdk
-Core Typescript tools for the ORGiD ecosystem
+Libraries and utilities for the ORGiD ecosystem

 ## Documentation